jpedroal11/cogsi2425-1211066-1250515-1181754-1220638/README.md

 **Class:** Configuration and Systems Management

 ## About This Repository
-This repository contains the class assignments completed as part of the COGSI course, exploring DevOps concepts and tools through practical implementations.
+This repository contains the class assignments completed as part of the COGSI class, exploring DevOps concepts and tools through practical implementations.

 ## Course Structure
 The course consists of 6 class assignments (CA), each focusing on different DevOps tools and practices.
 Each assignment explores a primary tool and alternative solutions: